 Shishito peppers are the perfect #vegan appetizer that takes just minutes to make!
 Click To Tweet

-- Heat a frying pan over medium-high heat for 1-2 minutes.
-Add olive oil to pan and let heat for 1-2 minutes.
-You want the pan to be hot, but you don’t want the oil to start to smoke.
+Heat a frying pan over medium-high heat for 1-2 minutes.
+Add olive oil to pan and heat for 1-2 minutes.
+(You want the pan to be hot, but you don’t want the oil to start to smoke.)

-- Transfer the peppers from the hot pan to a plate with a paper towel to absorb the excess oil..
+Transfer the peppers from the hot pan to a paper-towel lined plate.
 Sprinkle with sea salt and squeeze the lemon juice on top.

-- Serve them while hot.
-Bite them right off the stem while hot and enjoy the sweet or spicy treat.
+Serve them while hot.
+Bite them right off the stem and enjoy the sweet or spicy treat.